ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 ### Not Permissionless

-Permissionlessness, unsurprisingly, is a property that allows new users to onboard into a system without permission.
-All other things being equal, systems that are permissionless more able to be more decentralized than permissioned systems, as they are indiscriminately open to new participants.
+Permissionlessness, unsurprisingly, is a property that allows new users to onboard into a system without the permission of someone already in said system.
+All other things being equal, systems that are permissionless more able to be more decentralized over time than permissioned systems, as they are indiscriminately open to new participants.

 Mining, and in turn, Proof of Work, is permissionless, as anyone (or anything) can contribute hashrate to the network and have an equal chance of being able to mine a block based on the hashrate they contribute; each hash is like a lottery ticket, and the more tickets purchased the higher the chance of finding a block and getting that sweet, sweet block reward.